gatsbyjs/gatsby/docs/contributing/managing-pull-requests.md

 > Pull requests let you tell others about changes you've pushed to a branch in a repository on GitHub.
 Once a pull request is opened, you can discuss and review the potential changes with collaborators and add follow-up commits before your changes are merged into the base branch.

 Simply put, when someone wants to contribute to Gatsby, they open a request to _pull_ their code into ours.
-Depending on the type of change, we like to categorise pull requests (or PRs for short) into:
+Depending on the type of change, we like to categorize pull requests (or PRs for short) into:

 - Documentation
 - Code